Skip to Content

 Maintenance and Repair Requirements

-1. Daily cleaning – Brush lint from feed dogs and bobbin area after each project
+1. Daily cleaning: Remove lint from feed dogs and bobbin areas after each use.

 Upgrading and Replacing Motors

-Upgrading from clutch to servo motor types transforms your machine’s performance instantly.
+Switching from a clutch motor to a servo motor dramatically improves your machine’s performance.

 Motor Comparison Clutch Motor Servo Motor